(and the best value for your money & time compared to any Alaska photo tour, trek or safari)

 Reason #1: Based in the heart of wildlife-rich Kenai Peninsula, where all the city-based tours come to visit

-What it means for you:More time with wildlife in great scenery and/or great light (while the others commute back & forth to Anchorage)
+Benefits for you:More time with wildlife in great scenery and light (while the others commute back & forth to Anchorage)

 Reason #2: Closest to the bears of Katmai/Lake Clark, and all the wildlife on the Kenai Peninsula